-LuLaRoe Is Under Fire For Standing Behind A Top Seller Who Mocked People With Down Syndrome
+People Are Horrified With LuLaRoe For Standing By A Retailer Who Mocked Down Syndrome

 Some retailers and customers who have personal connections to Down syndrome have said the decision has left them heartbroken.
 One woman, Nicole Palladino-Drake, wrote on Facebook that she runs her LuLaRoe business with her sister and was "appalled" by the video.

-The Budenbenders have not returned a request for comment.
-However, in a message to her private LuLaRoe group, which was shared with BuzzFeed News, Taya mocked the controversy.
+Despite their apology, in a message to her private LuLaRoe group, which was shared with BuzzFeed News, Taya mocked the controversy.
 "Haters gonna hate," she said.

+Many of their customers have also posted to the couple's private Facebook group, pledging support.

+The couple also isn't letting the controversy affect their business, and continues to sell clothes on their page.

 Stephanie McNeal is a social news editor for BuzzFeed News and is based in New York.